enzzc/snowflake/README.md

 This implementation seems to work, but it should not be considered production-ready.
 Actually, this is the code that illustrates my note about lock-free programming: <https://lu.sagebl.eu/notes/implementing-lock-free-snowflake-id-generator/>

+_**Warning**: This implementation assumes that we never reach the max sequence number within 1 millisecond._